sutozan/Prob_Rob_Go2_FinalProject_2025/README.md

 ## Step 3: Running the UKF Odometry.

 Please run all the code in the order described below.
-Each one should run in its own terminal yet the start of each should be in the order given (A--> B --> C --> D)
+Each one should run in its own terminal yet the start of each should be in the order given (A--> B --> C --> D).
 We recommend that you first source all of the terminals before running the actual code as it is important that everything runs in a timely manner.
-Delaying the start of the odom code relative to sim and vice verssa will prematurely cause error to accumulate and therefore artifically drift.
+Delaying the start of the odom code relative to sim and vice versa will prematurely cause error to accumulate especially in yaw and therefore artifically drift.

+All code can be run from: ~/go2_ws

 ### A. Launch the Gazebo Simulator (Terminal 1)